We have positioned the corporate governance

 Cooperation between the auditors and accounting auditor

-Relationship between internal audits, corporate audits, accounting audits and Internal Auditing Division and the internal control department
+Mutual coordination among audits by outside auditors, internal audits, auditors’ audits, and accounting audits and their relationship with the internal control department

 Election of Outside Directors and Outside Auditors